 While many different things can affect weight loss or weight gain, the biggest factor is the number of calories you eat.

-Bottom Line: Although avocados are healthy, they are also high in calories.
+Although avocados are nutrient-rich, they are also high in calories.
 Make sure you pay attention to portion sizes if you are trying to lose weight.

-There is no reason to fear that avocados will be fattening, as long as you eat them as part of a healthy diet based on whole foods.
+There is no reason to be concerned that avocados are fattening, if you eat them as part of a nutrient-dense diet based on whole foods.

-And although there's currently no direct evidence that avocados cause weight loss, there are some reasons to believe they could help.
+Evidence suggesting avocados can help improve weight loss is limited, but there are some reasons to believe they could help.

-As long as you eat them in reasonable amounts, avocados can definitely be part of an effective weight loss diet.
+As long as you eat them in reasonable amounts, avocados can definitely be part of an effective weight loss plan.